the importance of a bill of sale:

 10: Disciplinary action

 This sample social networking policy provides an idea of what a social networking policy looks like.
-For experienced attorneys who handle employment law matters, contact Klauer & Foster and schedule an appointment today.
+For experienced attorneys who handle employment law matters, contact Richard L. Klauer and schedule an appointment today.

 unemployment: Are you able and available to work?